linode/docs/docs/guides/applications/configuration-management/terraform/deploy-packer-image-with-terraform/index.md

 ### Installing Terraform

 Terraform's installation process likewise varies depending on your operating system.
-Refer to HashiCorp's [official documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli) on installing the Terraform CLI.
+Refer to HashiCorp's [official documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli) on installing the Terraform CLI for systems that are not covered here.

 You can also refer to the section on installing Terraform in our guide [Use Terraform to Provision Linode Environments](/docs/guides/how-to-build-your-infrastructure-using-terraform-and-linode/#install-terraform).